GoogleCloudPlatform/cloud-opensource-java/README.md

 # Java Library Best Practices

-[The Java Library Best Practices](./library-best-practices) are a set of rules that we believe will minimize problems for consumers of interconnected Java libraries.
+[Java Library Best Practices](./docs) are a set of rules that we believe minimize problems for consumers of interconnected Java libraries.

 # Linkage Checker Enforcer Rule

 [Linkage Checker Enforcer Rule](./enforcer-rules) is a Maven enforcer rule that detects [linkage errors]( ./library-best-practices/glossary.md#types-of-conflicts-and-compatibility) in the current project.